This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure

 - Prepare batter: In a small bowl add the eggs and whisk.
 Gradually add in the milk.
 In another small bowl add the flour, salt and pepper.
-In another small bowl add the cornmeal, bread crumbs, and Parmesan cheese.
+In another small bowl add the cornmeal, bread crumbs, Parmesan cheese and Italian seasoning.

 - Dredge: Dip each tomato slice first in the eggs, then coat in the flour, and lastly the cornmeal mix.
 Add the tomatoes to the pan of oil and cook for 2-3 minutes until crispy and golden brown.
 Finally, remove with a slotted spoon and let cool.